-Every day more and more people are learning about the implications our current food system has on animals, the environment, and both individual and public health.Together we can end factory farming.
+Every day more and more people are learning about the implications our current food system has on animals, the environment, and both individual and public health.We're growing the movement to end factory farming.
+Sign up for our newsletter to stay up to date on the latest news and to learn more about how to stay involved!

 As a result, the number of people interested in removing animal products such as dairy from their diet is continually increasing.
 Are you interested in going dairy-free but don’t know where to begin?
 Here I’ll share what an example dairy-free day looks like for me with the hope of offering you some guidance and encouragement in your dairy-free journey.